Shapoorji Pallonji Group

-January 2016, Shapoorji Pallonji Group launched its first affordable housing brand, Joyville Homes.

 History

-The company was founded as a partnership firm Littlewood Pallonji, in 1865.
+The company was founded as a partnership firm Littlewood Pallonji in 1865.
 The first project was the construction of a pavement on the Girgaum Chowpatty, followed by being part of the construction of a reservoir on Malabar Hill which supplied water to Mumbai for over 100 years.
-The company also built the Brabourne stadium in Mumbai and the Jawaharlal Nehru stadium in Delhi.
+The company also built the Brabourne Stadium in Mumbai and the Jawaharlal Nehru Stadium in Delhi.
 The Mumbai Central Railway station, was also built by them at a cost of ₹1.6 crore.
-The company was commended by the then Governor of Bombay for completing the work within 21 months.
-In recent years, it has built the Barakhamba Underground Station in Delhi and Providence Stadium in Guyana.
-In 2010, it built India's tallest building of the time, The Imperial, a residential tower in Mumbai.
+The company was commended for completing the work within 21 months.